 What a mysterious thing madness is.
 I have watched patients whose lips are forever sealed in a perpetual silence.
 They live, breathe, eat; the human form is there, but that something, which the body can live without, but which cannot exist without the body, was missing. – Nelly Bly

 The wheels squeaked as the chair rolled along the dilapidated tile floor, occasionally crunching through debris.
-The man continued his train of thought, fighting through the distracting aroma of mold and decay, wondering if the pitiful wails along with the hysterical laughter that sounded throughout the asylum were the true perception of their originators.
-Were the nerves that fired in their minds causing the vocal cords to cry out anything more than a random chemical process?
-Could these sounds of madness be no less meaningful than the flickering of his candle’s flame?
+The man continued his train of thought, fighting through the distracting aroma of mold and decay, wondering if the pitiful wails, along with the hysterical laughter that sounded throughout the asylum, were the true perception of their originators.
+Were the nerves that fired in their minds, causing the vocal cords to cry out, anything more than a random chemical process?
+Could those sounds of madness be no less meaningful than the flickering of his candle’s flame?
 The mind of man was remarkable and a source of mystery greater than any other.
 Perhaps the greatest of all.

 The last room on the right, farthest from the stairwell, was their destination.
-Here he had built his lab, hidden from the world.
-It was here that he had spent many solitary hours through the asylum nights to refine his serum.
+Here he had built his lab, hidden away from the unsympathetic world.
+It was here that he had spent many solitary hours through the asylum nights to refine his work.

 No. He was confident that she had no idea what was happening.
 The stimuli of movement, of changing locations, of even pain, seemed to fail to breach her true consciousness.
-Again, he thought about the uselessness of this person and how he would give her undeserved dignity.
+Again, he thought about the uselessness of Prudence and how he would give her undeserved dignity.

 With his subject firmly secured, the man walked over to his lab table and lifted a beaker of transparent golden liquid.
 He held it up to the lamp and swirled its contents to assure there was no separation of material.
-Happy with the clarity, he put it down and lifted a large metal syringe and dipped the needle into the golden liquid.
-He drew back the plunger, filling its belly.
+Happy with the clarity, he put it down, lifted a large metal syringe, and dipped the needle into the golden liquid.
+Drawing back the plunger, he filled its belly.
 Making a brief notation as to the amount he was using, he then turned to Prudence.

-Bending over her, he studied her neck and chose a location, the carotid artery.
+Bending over his subject, he studied her neck and chose a location, the carotid artery.
 Placing the left hand on the top of her head, he used his right to bring the syringe closer.

 He smiled and whispered, “It’s time, Prudence.”